anas-cherni/CTF-writeups/WMCTF 2022/README.md

 ## Finally

-> Raf² and all my teammates are GODLIKE!.
+> Raf², m0ngi and all my teammates are GODLIKE!
+They showcased a great performance in this CTF.

-> RESPECT to Chara, the author of the task!
+RESPECT to Chara, the author of the task!
-> Looking forward to solve more difficult (and not guessy ofc) challs
+Looking forward to solve more difficult (and not guessy ofc) challs

 <br/><br/>